runttekita/yUI/README.md

   You can also pass those methods a Hitbox to position relative to those if you're trying to position to base game elements.

+  There is also `autoPlaceSamePosition()` to place your element in the same position as another element.

  ## Print:

   Press P while hovering over your yUi element in debug mode to print coordinates and texture width and height to console.